Bojarajan073/data-version-control/README.md

 git commit -m "Configure DVC S3 remote"

-The Git repository now contains the information required to identify the dataset version.
+Git now tracks the DVC metadata required to identify the dataset version.

-Step 10: Push the Dataset to Amazon S3
+8. Push the Dataset to S3

-Now upload the actual dataset to the configured DVC remote:
+Upload the actual dataset to the configured DVC remote:

 dvc push

-DVC will upload the required data to:
+DVC will upload the required data to the S3-backed DVC remote.

-Amazon S3
-     │
-     └── dvc-mlops-poc

-The dataset itself does not need to be committed to Git.

-Git vs S3 After dvc push

-After pushing the data, the architecture becomes:
+The important distinction is:

 GitHub
 │